Mixtape-Sessions/Demand-Estimation/Exercises/Exercise-1/README.md

 The alternative, which we'll do today, is to "absorb" the fixed effects.
 For a single fixed effect, we could just de-mean our outcome variable and each of our regressors within the fixed effects levels, and then run our regression.
 For multiple fixed effects, we need to *iteratively* de-mean.
 PyBLP does this automatically if you specify `absorb='C(market_ids) + C(product_ids)'` in your formulation instead of adding these as dummy variables.

 Since `mushy` is always either 1 or 0 for the same product across different markets, it's collinear with product fixed effects, and you can drop it from your formula.
 Similarly, you can drop the constant.
 After dropping these, re-create your problem with absorbed fixed effects and re-solve it.
 Compare the new $\hat{\alpha}$ estimate with the last one.
+You should now be getting a coefficient on price of around `-28.6`.
 Does its change suggest that price was positively or negatively correlated with unobserved product-level/market-level quality?

 ### 6. Add an instrument for price